 If you decide on a dark hardwood floor stain color, we strongly suggest having your wood flooring water popped.
 Make sure the samples you choose are water popped to get an accurate color.

-Below are the most common questions we are asked about staining hardwood floors.
+Below are the most common questions we are asked about staining hardwood floors and wood floor stain colors.

 What are the most popular hardwood floor stain colors in Boston?